HenriqueLDSa/AtmosView/README.md

-# AtmosView Web Application
+# Simple Weather Web Application

-This repository hosts the code for a Simple Weather Web App, designed to fetch and display weather information based on user input.
+This repository hosts the code for a simple weather web application called AtmosView, designed to fetch and display weather information based on user input.
 Utilizing HTML, CSS, and JavaScript, this project demonstrates how to interact with a weather API to retrieve data and update the web interface accordingly.

 ## Project Structure